 Focus On What You Want

-[00:02:14] So the timeout ends and we break the huddle, Zach is walking away and Coach says this, “Hey, Zach!
-Don’t miss!”
-And, well, what do you think happened?
-So we run the play, Ref blows the whistle, we run the play, Zach gets the shot, and what’d he do, he missed.
-Zach never missed in practise.
-What happened there was that the coach put this image in Zach’s head of missing.
-You’re brain can’t process a negative.
-So, if I tell you, don’t miss, or if I tell you don’t think of a pink polar bear, you’re thinking of a pink polar bear, right?
-It may take you a second, but you will.
+[00:02:14] So the timeout ends and we break the huddle and Zach’s walking away, Coach says this.
+He goes “Hey Zach.
+Don’t miss.”
+And well what do you think happened?
+So we run the play, Ref blows the whistle.
+We run the play.
+Zach gets a shot.
+What did he do?
+He missed.
+Zach never missed him practice.
+And what happened there was that the coach put this image in Zach’s head of missing.
+Your brain can’t process a negative.
+So if I tell you, don’t miss or I tell you don’t think of a pink polar bear, you’re thinking of a pink polar bear.
+Right.
+It may take you a second but you will.
 And so what happened there was the coach, just jokingly, put in his head.
 “Hey Zach don’t miss”, what’s Zach seeing in his mind’s eye?
 He’s seeing missing.
 And sure enough, he did what his mind saw and he missed.
 Now what always floors me is parents, coaches, other athletes say kind of sarcastically, they’ll say things like, “hey don’t miss” or, “Don’t let him beat you.”

 [00:03:30] And what ends up happening is that the athletes mind focuses on that thing that they don’t want to have happen.
 And guess what?
 It usually happens.
-The same is true…I’ll give you another example.
-In Race Car Driving, when you learn how to drive a race car what you learn how to do is drift the car.
-An uncontrolled drift is a spin.
-What happens is, a driver is taught to recognize the drift.
-Basically, the back wheels come around but then the driver is taught to focus on where he wants the car to go.
-If a car is drifting, looking like it is going to hit the wall, the driver doesn’t look at the wall, because what ends up happening is that the body just doesn’t know how to not steer away from that wall and usually goes right into it.
-The driver’s taught to steer where they want the car to go, and then what happens is that the brain helps the body basically do what it needs to do to get that car to go and straighten out and go where they want it to go.
+The same is true…I’ll give me another example: in race car driving.
+So when you learn how to drive a race car, what you learn how to do is you learn how to drift the car.
+And now an uncontrolled drift is a spin.
+But what happens is a driver is taught to recognize the drift.
+And basically the back wheels coming around, but then the driver is taught to focus on where he wants the car to go, right?
+So if a car is drifting, and it looks like it’s going to hit the wall, the driver doesn’t look at the wall because what ends up happening is that the body just doesn’t know how to not steer away from that wall.
+And usually goes right into it.
+The driver is taught to steer, where they want the car to go.
+And then what happens is that the brain helps the body basically do what it needs to do to get that car to go and straighten out and go where they want it to go.

 [00:04:34] Right so that’s a really cool metaphor.
-If you are an athlete, or a parent or coach watching this, what are you doing to help your athlete focus on what it is they want versus what it is they don’t want?
-A comment as casual as “Oh, the big guy on the other team always runs around our guys.”
-Well, ok, whatever.What we should be saying is, wow, when that big guy gets the ball our team always rallies around each other and knows how to defend against that guy.
+If you are an athlete or a parent or a coach watching this.
+What are you doing to help your athletes focus on what it is they want versus what it is they don’t want?
+You know, so your comment as casual as like “oh the big guy on the other team always runs around the Defense.”
+So whatever.What we should be saying is that, you know, “wow when that big guy gets the ball.
+Our team always rallies around each other and knows how to defend against that guy.”
 Right?
-That’s a much more positive vision, a much more successful vision than focusing on the image of that big guy running around everybody and scoring.
+That’s a much more positive vision.
+It’s much more successful vision than focusing on the image of that big guy running around everybody and scoring.
 Right?
 It’s athletes when they focus on you know, “Oh I’m always, you know, I’m never good in the rain.”